 Even though spider or varicose veins are common in many people, in some instances, they are so numerous or unsightly that an individual will seek to have them treated.
 In some cases, varicose veins can cause health issues such as chronic pain or swelling.
-A method that has been around since the 1930’s is a procedure called sclerotherapy.
+A treatment method that has been around since the 1930’s is a procedure called sclerotherapy.
 With this procedure, a salt solution, also called a sclerosing solution, will be injected directly into unwanted veins.
 Over a period of time, the vein will disappear, leaving the patient with an improved appearance.
-Dr. Matthew Barrows and the medical professionals of Dermatology and Skin Cancer Surgery Center use sclerotherapy as the preferred method for treating spider veins at their several North Texas offices.
-Patients in McKinney, Rockwall, and Allen who have been hiding their spider and varicose veins should schedule a consultation with one of our dermatologists and practitioners to find out what can be done to give them back great skin.
+Dr. Matthew Barrows and the medical professionals of Dermatology and Skin Cancer Surgery Center use sclerotherapy as the preferred method for treating spider veins.
+Patients who have been hiding their spider and varicose veins should schedule a consultation with one of our dermatologists or practitioners to find out what can be done to give them great skin again.

 HOW IT WORKS

 Prior to treatment, a patient will be positioned with legs slightly elevated.
 Sclerotherapy involves using a fine needle to inject a salt solution directly into a patient’s vein.
 The dosage amount varies depending on the severity and condition of the client.
 In cases involving a larger vein, a doctor may opt for a foam solution since it covers a larger area.
 The solution irritates the vein’s lining, leading to it swelling shut and blocking the flow of blood.
 Over time, the vein will become scar tissue and disappear entirely.
 During the procedure, a patient may experience some discomfort, including cramping that lasts for a couple of minutes.
 The entire process takes around 15-30 minutes.